Lima Memorial Health System Logo

 • Repair a detached retina of the eye

-• Remove the prostate
+• Remove parts of the prostate

 • Remove kidney stones